This sour cream pound cake is tangy with a hint of lemon!

 Smooth the batter out into the corners of the pan.

-You can eat this sour cream pound cake plain, or you can fancy it up by adding a dollop of whipped cream…
+You can eat this sour cream pound cake plain, or you can fancy it up by adding a dollop of homemade whipped cream…

 - You could switch up the flavor profile by leaving out the lemon and substituting almond extract for the vanilla extract.